vrubleg/soundkeeper/ReadMe.txt

-Sound Keeper v1.3.1 [2023/01/30]
+Sound Keeper v1.3.2 [2023/08/18]
 https://veg.by/projects/soundkeeper/

 Prevents SPDIF/HDMI digital audio playback devices from sleeping.
 Uses WASAPI, requires Windows 7+.

 The program doesn't have GUI.
 It starts to do its job right after the process is started.
-To close the program, just mute the Sound Keeper in the Volume Mixer or kill the soundkeeper.exe process.
+To close the program, just kill the soundkeeper.exe process.
 To autorun, copy soundkeeper.exe into the startup directory (to open it, press Win+R, enter "shell:startup").

 Default behavior can be changed by adding settings to the Sound Keeper executable file name or by passing them